Doctorate in Behavioral Psychology Degree Requirements

 In order to take the comprehensive examination, you must meet the requirements for the ABS master’s degree.
 Students must complete the comprehensive examination by the end of the third year if entering the PhD program with a completed Master's degree obtained at another university, or within a year of successfully defending their Master's in the Applied Behavioral Science MA program at KU.
 You will generate a program of study document, developed in concert with your advisor.
 The program of study will be used by the comprehensive examination committee to generate relevant and individualized questions to ask during the oral examination.
 Questions will span all coursework and student-indicated research domains (those of personal interest to the student and relevant to their career trajectory).
 These questions will be posed during the oral examination.
 The oral examination will last two hours and is not open to the public.

-Proseminar II Requirement
+Proseminar Requirement

 Teaching Requirement